 To help you solo over Take Five, and learn more about the soloing techniques of one of jazz’s greatest improvisers, here are five classic Paul Desmond licks that you can add to your repertoire.

-Not only will these lines help you navigate the Take Five chords, you’ll get into the mind of a jazz sax legend at the same time.
+Not only will these lines help you navigate the Take Five chords, but you will also get into the mind of a jazz sax legend at the same time.

 Each lick is broken down so you can understand the material behind the lick, allowing you to add these lines to your vocabulary and increase your understanding of jazz improvisation at the same time.

 Take Five Scales

-All licks in this lesson make use of the Eb Dorian scale.
+All licks in this lesson make use of the Eb Dorian mode.

 The Eb Dorian scale comes from the parent key of Db major, as Dorian is the second mode of Db.

-This means that when you play Eb Dorian, you’re playing all the notes of the Db major scale, you’re just starting from Eb rather than Db.
+This means that when you play Eb Dorian, you are playing all the notes of the Db major scale, but starting from Eb rather than Db.

 Here’s how that looks on paper: